- This event has passed.

 - Click here for more information.

 Photography is a powerful medium of expression that can be used to communicate strong positive messages about a subject.
 This open and free photo competition seeks to inspire the creation and dissemination of such positive imagery, which conveys the beauty and importance of the ocean and humankind’s relation to it.

-The photo competition has five thematic categories open for photographic submissions:
+These five thematic categories are open for photographic submissions:

 The entries must be submitted electronically through the World Oceans Day Photo Competition portal in accordance with the competition guidelines and subject to the competition rules.
 Winning images will be recognized at the United Nations on Wednesday, 8 June 2017 during the United Nations event marking World Oceans Day 2017.

 Winning images and finalists will form part of an information exhibit in which the photos will be paired with narratives explaining the importance of the oceans to humanity and relating humankind’s positive relationship with the ocean.

 Recognition and diffusion of the winning images and finalists will be widely exposed throughout the contest websites, the media and the informational materials related to subsequent competitions.
 Winning photos have been printed for exhibitions around the world.
 Last year, one winning photo was also selected to be used as the cover of the First Global Integrated Marine Assessment.